Robert Blair, Lord Avontoun: Career

 In November 1783 he was one of the founding members of the Royal Society of Edinburgh.

 In 1789, at the age of forty-seven, Blair became Solicitor General for Scotland.
 This post he continued to occupy until the change of ministry which was occasioned by Pitt's death in 1806.
-During this period he twice refused the offer of a seat on the judicial bench, and both in 1802 and 1805 declined to accept the office of lord advocate.
+During tRhis period he twice refused the offer of a seat on the judicial bench, and both in 1802 and 1805 declined to accept the office of lord advocate.
 In 1801, he was elected dean of the faculty of advocates.
 Upon the return of his friends to power in 1807, he refused the offices of solicitor-general and lord advocate, but in the next year, upon the resignation of Sir Ilay Campbell, he accepted the presidency of the college of justice, thereafter being known as Lord President Blair..

+Personal life

+Blair married Isabella Cornelia Halkett on 19 May 1786 in Edinburgh, the youngest daughter of Colonel Charles Craigie Halkett of Lawhill, Fife.